 - 6 cups beef stock/broth

-In a large stock pan or dutch oven combine ground turkey and sausage and brown until no longer pink.
+In a large stock pan or dutch oven combine ground turkey and sausage with a drizzle of olive and brown until no longer pink.

 Transfer meat to a strainer.
-Rinse and drain meat.
-Set aside.
+Rinse and set aside.

-In the same pot combine peppers, onion and garlic and sauté with 1 tbsp avocado oil until fragrant.
-Season with 21 seasoning salute and ground pepper.
+In the same pot combine peppers, onion and garlic and sauté with 1 tbsp olive oil until fragrant.
+Season with Trader Joes 21 seasoning salute and ground pepper.

-Add beef broth, tomato sauce and fire roasted tomatoes to pepper mix.
+Add beef broth, tomato sauce and fire roasted tomatoes to bell pepper mix.
 Stir well.